Eight Do’s and Don’ts for Creating a Household Spending and Saving Plan

 Remember when you first met?
 Times were fun, exciting and carefree.
 Then things got serious.
 Tying the knot, or just committing to a life together, brings your individual financial worlds under one roof.
 And those worlds can, well, sometimes feel worlds apart.
 Yesterday you were dreaming about your future together, and today you’re not speaking because of a disagreement over the cost of a kitchen gadget.
 So how do you come together to make it work?

-If you want to live happily ever after, financial planning is something you have to face as a couple.
+If you want to live happily ever after, planning for your finances is something you have to face as a couple.
 True, it can be among the most difficult conversations to have.
 And also the most rewarding.
 Use these tips to get started on a household financial plan that works for both of you.

 1. Do Schedule a Time to Talk